Pumpkin puree adds a rich creaminess to this Pork and Pumpkin Stew with Black Beans without adding milk or cream.

 Large Skillet: When searing meat I love using my Lodge Cast Iron skillet.

 Slow Cooker: This is the slow cooker I use most often.
 It is large and great for travel because the lid latches on tight helping to prevent spills.

-Combine the onion, green pepper, garlic, broth, pumpkin puree, orange juice, chipotle peppers, cumin, oregano, salt, cinnamon, and black beans in your slow cooker.
+Combine the yellow onion, green pepper, garlic, broth, pumpkin puree, orange juice, chipotle peppers, cumin, oregano, salt, cinnamon, and black beans in your slow cooker or crock pot.

-Place pork in the slow cooker.
+Place the browned meat in the slow cooker.
 Cover and cook on low for 6-8 hours until the pork is tender and shreds easily.
 If you are in a hurry you can cook on high for 3-4 hours, but I think the pork shoulder has a better texture when it is cooked low and slow.
 Taste and adjust seasonings, if necessary.

 Shred pork and stir into the bean mixture.
 Pour any stray juices back into the stew.

 Serve over optional cooked rice and garnish with cilantro and green onions.

 I love serving pretty much any soup with a piece of buttered crusty bread to soak up all of the delicious broth.